Alabama Gulf Seafood isn’t just great to eat—it’s fun to catch!

-Then you have what’s called a shared-expense trip where it’s similar to a party boat but there’s not but six to ten people on the boat.
+You also have what’s called a shared-expense trip where it’s similar to a party boat but there’s only six to ten people on the boat.
 These trips run anywhere from $120 to $185 per person for a six-hour trip.
 The difference between shared-expense charters and party boats is that you’re often on a smaller boat.
 But they do offer an opportunity to catch a better grade of fish than what the party boats would.
 So there’s a direct correlation between the cost of a charter and the experience and results.

 What kind of equipment should I bring on my charter boat excursion?

 All charter boats have their own rods and reels on board.
 However, if you are left-handed or possibly handicapped and require a special type of reel, you might want to bring your own.
 Because most people carry traditional right-handed reels, and a few people do carry left-handed, but you never know if that’s going to be available or not.